 - Run the samples.

-file corresponds to a Java class or SQL script in the JDBC samples.
-The following table lists the targets in thebuild.xml
+Each target in thebuild.xmlfile corresponds to a Java class or SQL script in the JDBC samples.
+The following table lists the targets in thebuild.xmlfile, which class or script each target executes, and other classes or files each target requires:

 For example, to run the class